Alex-Queso-Smith/BJJ-tournament-generator/README.md

 Triangle City

 A Ruby on Rails web application for creating and managing Jiu Jitsu tournaments.
+Sign up as an Instructor to create tournaments for students in your academy.
 ----------------

 Stack: